withastro/docs/src/pages/en/guides/cms/storyblok.md

 stub: false
 ---

-[Storyblok](https://www.storyblok.com/) is a component based headless CMS that allows you to manage your content by creating reusable components called Bloks.
+[Storyblok](https://www.storyblok.com/) is a component based headless CMS that allows you to manage your content using reusable components called Bloks.

 ## Integrating with Astro

-In this section, we will use the [Storyblok integration](https://github.com/storyblok/storyblok-astro) to connect Storyblok to Astro.
+In this section, you will use the [Storyblok integration](https://github.com/storyblok/storyblok-astro) to connect Storyblok to Astro.

 ### Prerequisites